 NQF #1800 was originally endorsed in 2012; it is specified at a health plan, integrated delivery system level.
 NQF #1800 is publicly reported nationally and by geographic regions.
-It is also is reported in Consumer Reports and on the NCQA website.
-The measure's evidence derives from the 2007 guidelines for the diagnosis and management of asthma from the National Heart and Lung and Blood Institutes (NHLBI), National Institutes of Health (NIH).
-The Committee agreed the underlying evidence for the measure has not changed since the last NQF endorsement review and accepted the prior evaluation.
+It is also reported in Consumer Reports and on the NCQA website.
+The measure's evidence derives from the 2007 guidelines for the diagnosis and management of asthma from the National Heart and Lung and Blood Institutes (NHLBI) of the National Institutes of Health (NIH).
+The Committee agreed that the underlying evidence for the measure has not changed since the last NQF endorsement review and accepted the prior evaluation.
 The Committee noted the biggest threat to validity is the percentage of people excluded from the measure, particularly the older age cohort.
-The Committee ultimately agreed met the NQF criteria and recommended NQF #1800 for endorsement.
+The Committee ultimately agreed that the measure met the NQF criteria and recommended NQF #1800 for endorsement.

-1893 Hospital 30-Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization (CMS and YNHHSC/CORE): Recommended
+1893 Hospital 30-Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization (CMS and YNHHSC/CORE): Endorsed

 Description: The measure estimates a hospital-level 30-day risk-standardized mortality rate (RSMR), defined as death from any cause within 30 days after the index admission date, for patients discharged from the hospital with either a principal discharge diagnosis of COPD or a principal discharge diagnosis of respiratory failure with a secondary discharge diagnosis of acute exacerbation of COPD.
-CMS annually reports the measure for patients who are aged 65 or older, are enrolled in fee-for-service (FFS) Medicare, and hospitalized in non-federal hospitals; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Administrative claims
+CMS annually reports the measure for patients who are aged 65 or older, are enrolled in fee-for-service (FFS) Medicare, and hospitalized in non-federal hospitals; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Administrative claims measure has not changed since the last NQF endorsement review and accepted the prior evaluation of these criteria.
+The Committee noted there was minor improvement, but agreed there was enough of a gap in care that warranted a national performance measure.
+The Committee agreed that the measure met the NQF criteria and recommended NQF #1893 for endorsement.

 This facility-level measure was originally endorsed in 2013; the measure is being reported on CMS' Hospital Compare.
-The Committee agreed the underlying evidence, reliability, and validity for the measure has not changed since the last NQF endorsement review and accepted the prior evaluation and accepted the prior evaluation of these criteria.
-The Committee noted there was minor improvement, but agreed there was enough of a gap in care that warranted a national performance measure.
-The Committee agreed the measure met the NQF criteria and recommended NQF #1893for endorsement.
+The Committee agreed that the underlying evidence, reliability, and validity for the

-2856 Pharmacotherapy Management of COPD Exacerbation (NCQA): Recommended
+2856 Pharmacotherapy Management of COPD Exacerbation (NCQA): Endorsed

-Description: This measure assesses the percentage of COPD exacerbations for patients 40 years of age and older who had an acute inpatient discharge or ED encounter on or between January 1-November
+Description: This measure assesses the percentage of COPD exacerbations for patients 40 years of age and older who had an acute inpatient discharge or ED encounter on or between January 1-November 30 of the measurement year and who were dispensed appropriate medications.
+Two rates are reported:

-30 of the measurement year and who were dispensed appropriate medications.
-Two rates are reported: 1.
-Dispensed a systemic corticosteroid (or there was evidence of an active prescription) within 14 days of the event; and 2.
+1. Dispensed a systemic corticosteroid (or there was evidence of an active prescription) within 14 days of the event; and 2.
 Dispensed a bronchodilator (or there was evidence of an active prescription) within 30 days of the event; Measure Type: Process; Level of Analysis: Health Plan, Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic; Data Source: Administrative claims